David Miliband has announced he needs to "recharge his batteries" away from frontline politics and will not serve in his brother Ed's shadow cabinet.

 "It is the right thing for me now and certainly for the foreseeable future to support Ed from the backbenches," he said.

-By stepping back from front-line politics, Mr Miliband said he would be able to spend more time with his family - a "nice bonus" of losing the leadership contest - and think about his future direction.'No distractions'
+By stepping back from front-line politics, Mr Miliband said he would be able to spend more time with his family - a "nice bonus" of losing the leadership contest - and think about his future direction.

 He said his brother needed a "clean field" as he embarks on his leadership and "the freedom and space to drive the party forward in the way he sees fit without any distractions".